Finding the Law

 In the years since a variety of training opportunities have been run by the ALLA Divisions with a variety of different names, everything from a two-day Law Librarian Workshop, an Introduction to Legal Research Materials workshop, a Legal Information workshop, Effective Research Techniques.
 By the 1990's the Victorian Australian Law Librarians' Group began delivering the Finding the Law workshops.

 By the early 2000's a move to a blended version (with both face-to-face and an online module) was made by the ALLA Victorian Division.
 Up until now, the course was updated and run annually, or as demand required.
-Here were saw the name change to Finding the Law Online (FLO)
+Here were saw the name change to Finding the Law Online (FLO).

 The Victorian Division's Finding the Law Online (FLO) is a web based online tutorial, which aims to give the basic research and legal information skills you need to be a Legal Librarian.
 By the 2020's, ALLA Victoria and the ALLA Ltd National Board recognised the need to expand FLO to be a national offering, updated to modern online learning and legal research practices.